-- There is alternative provision available locally that is accessible, and at least equivalent in terms of quality; or - The proposed development would provide an alternative social and community facility.
+- It can be demonstrated there is no demand for the facility within the area and the premises have been marketed for a reasonable period of time; or - There is alternative provision available locally that is accessible, and at least equivalent in terms of quality; or - The proposed development would provide an alternative social and community facility.

-The Council will work with health care providers to deliver up-todate healthcare facilities, and with the providers of other social and community infrastructure to deliver appropriate facilities in accessible locations, to meet local needs.
+The Council will work with health care providers to deliver up-to-date healthcare facilities, and with the providers of other social and community infrastructure to deliver appropriate facilities in accessible locations, to meet local needs.